tiago-marques/one-separator-decimal-mask/README.md

 [![NPM](https://nodei.co/npm/one-separator-decimal-mask.png)](https://nodei.co/npm/one-separator-decimal-mask/)

-Converts input value to a floating-point number with separator decimal passed as paramater, locale is irrelevant.
+* Converts input value to a string with separator decimal passed as paramater, locale is irrelevant.
 Using one-separator-decimal.

 ## Install